Corona-Warn-App Version 1.9 to use version 2 of the Exposure Notification Framework

-Over the next 48 hours, the Corona-Warn-App's new version will be rolled out to all devices.
+Deutsche Telekom and SAP's project team published a new version of the Corona-Warn-App which will be rolled out to all devices over the next 48 hours.
 Version 1.9 uses the updated version of the Exposure Notification Framework (ENF) provided by Apple and Google.
 The two companies have evolved the framework so that more precise pseudonymous information about encounters can be provided.

 If a user had multiple encounters with a high risk (red), he or she will see the date when the latest high-risk encounter took place.
 In addition, the epidemiological risk assessment is now even more accurate.
 Now, multiple - individually considered - low-risk encounters (green) can lead to an increased risk (red): depending on infectivity, 15-30 minutes of low-risk encounters (green) can result in an increased-risk encounter (red).
 Furthermore, users can now see the number of days on which they had an encounter with a high or low risk instead of the number of encounters.
 With the change to ENF 2.0, it is no longer a single encounter that is decisive for the risk assessment, but the sum of the risk minutes per day.
 Thus, even several short encounters can lead to an increased risk.